-My friend Alice's maid Betta Tudie * ran away as soon
+My friend Alice's Filipino maid Betta Tuday * ran

-as they arrived at Changi Airport.
-According to Alice, she was such a
+away as soon as they arrived at Changi Airport.
+According to Alice, she was

-terrible maid.
-She lied and cheated, she smoked, she burnt her hubby's dress
+such a terrible maid.
+She lied and cheated, she smoked, she burnt her

-shirts, she did everything a maid should not do.
-Well, almost everything.
+hubby's dress shirts, she did everything a maid should not do.
+Well, almost

 So Alice jumped at the opportunity to hire someone's else maid Betta.
-The employer Mrs Candide Knott had posted a notice on a bulletin board which read:
+The employer Mrs Candide Knott had posted a notice on a bulletin board which read thus:

 She thought the price was right, too.
-Mrs Candide Knott was an expatriate from her hometown.
+Mrs Candide Knott was an expatriate from her hometown of San Cisco.
 No, they did not know each other and have not met to this day.
-Mrs Candide Knott told Alice that Betta was a great maid, loved children, blah, blah and blah.
+Mrs Candide Knott told Alice that Betta was a great maid, loved children, blah, blah and blah (or is it yada, yada?).
 And to top it all, she was a great cook.
 And Alice swallowed everything line, sinker and hook.

-Indeed Candide had knott gone and was probably not going for a while yet.
+Indeed Candide had knott gone and was probably not going for another two years.
 Lucky for Alice.
 But the former could not explain the vast gap between the Betta as she described her and the one that Alice was getting to know.
 Finally, when Candide could offer no plausible explanation, she admitted to Alice that she had knott been quite candide.
 If she told the truth no one would hire Betta.

 Now that she was finally convinced that she had been had, Alice decided to terminate the contract and send Betta packing.
 At first she agonised over her decision.
 It was not as if she had not tried to talk to her.
 It was a bad mistake and she felt that it was not right to palm her off to another unsuspecting expat employer.